-Mark, a lawyer with experience in areas outside of crime, principally conducts very serious trials in the Crown Court, and is thus frequently instructed in the Court of Appeal.
+Mark, a lawyer with experience in areas outside of crime, principally conducts very serious trials in the Crown Court and in the Court of Appeal.
 He is extremely knowledgeable about all aspects of criminal law and procedure.
 He is highly valued by solicitors who appreciate his careful and efficient preparation, clear advice, court presence and dedication.

 Mark specialises in cases involving serious violence including attempted murder and serious sexual cases.
 He is highly intelligent and able to keep an eye on the big picture of a case whilst dealing with the detail.
 He is a robust and compelling advocate, prosecuting and defending with gravitas and charm.

 Mark is a highly experienced prosecution advocate and is instructed by the Crown in extremely serious cases.
 He is at the top - Level 4 for the CPS and has prosecuted numerous rapes and other serious sexual offences extensively.

 Most of Mark’s cases involve serious violence and especially attempted murder as well as the full range of sex offences against adults and children.
 He has prosecuted the widest range of offences including arson, firearms, drugs, kidnapping, perverting the course of justice, cruelty to children, domestic violence, death by dangerous driving etc. He manages multi-defendant cases and complex cases and makes them simple